-In reality, overseas hosted websites do target (for example, with Chinese language content written in vocabulary used in Taiwan as distinguished from vocabulary used in other Chinese languagespeaking jurisdictions such as Hong Kong) bettors in Taiwan for wagers including sports events, card games, and other types of gambling, and Taiwan authorities have no ability to prosecute operators who are outside their jurisdiction.
-Taiwan has periodically obtained co-operation from foreign authorities to extradite suspects who operate websites or call centres engaged in fraudulent activities.
+In reality, websites hosted overseas do target (for example, with Chinese language content written in vocabulary used in Taiwan as distinguished from vocabulary used in other Chinese-language speaking jurisdictions such as Hong Kong) bettors in Taiwan for wagers including sports events, card games, and other types of gambling, and Taiwan authorities have limited ability to prosecute operators who are outside their jurisdiction.
+Taiwan has periodically obtained cooperation from foreign authorities to extradite suspects who operate websites or call centres engaged in fraudulent activities.
 The courts will consider factors such the location of servers and data processing, as well as where actual acts occur, to determine if jurisdiction is valid.

-Overseas websites that accept wagers from clients physically in Taiwan at the time of the wager are unlikely to succeed in collecting an unpaid debt.
+Overseas websites that accept wagers from clients who are physically present in Taiwan at the time of the wager are unlikely to succeed in collecting an unpaid debt.
 Several court decisions have held that the wagers are illegal and hence unenforceable.